A personal tale of the Norwegian job hunt. An American expat seeks–and finds–a job in Trondheim, Norway.

 I also met a handful of other great people at DIGS and quickly learned that it is a must-visit for anyone new to Trondheim and seeking work.

-One of these amazing resources at DIGS was Ingrid Fabrello, who runs a KulturKoordinator program, designed to help expats find work.
+One of these amazing resources at DIGS was Ingrid Fabrello, who ran a program designed to help expats find work.
+Ingrid has since authored a book together with David, called How to Find a Job in Norway.

 Three top tips